 What resources exist to help me find on-campus housing?

 University of Utah offers on-campus housing for students, faculty, and staff.
 It is one of the largest housing programs in the whole country and accommodates people from all over the world.
 They provide more than a thousand unfurnished apartments with utilities, cable TV, telephone and high speed internet provided.
-More information you can find here.
+More information you can find here and/or here.

 What resources exist to help me find off-campus housing?